Winter Sport is Coming

 – Social Inclusion: Winter Sport as catalyst of inclusive practices inspired to the positive values of Sport practice (fair-play, equality, respectful cooperation, teamwork).

-– Personal Development: Acquisition of knowledge, competences and skills (soft as well as transversal) supporting the personal development and fulfilment of the youth both in life and in society (employability, education, participation).
+– Personal Development: Acquisition of knowledge, competences and skills (soft as well as transversal) supporting the personal development and fulfillment of the youth both in life and in society (employability, education, participation).

 – Intercultural Dialogue: Fostering mutual knowledge, positive interaction and cooperation among young people from different backgrounds (locals and migrants) with a view to contrasting the roots of discrimination and racism phenomena.